dylandorsey/weekend-3-challenge/README.md

 })
 * [ ] Whenever a task is created the front end should refresh to show all tasks that need to be completed.
 CLIENT.JS
-[ ] postFunction includes: $hhtp POST, getFunction
+[ ] postFunction includes: getFunction
 * [ ] Each task should have an option to 'Complete' or 'Delete'.
 CLIENT.JS
 [ ] editFunction includes: $http PUT, getFunction